Floyd Franklin Freer, Warren, Ohio – Obituary

 He loved traveling and going to his grandchildren’s activities and sporting events.

-Left to cherish his memories are his sons, Ronald (Debra) Freer of Southington, Ohio and Darrell (Sharon) Freer of Champion, brother, Raymond (Marilyn) Freer of Howland, Ohio, sister, Joann Saloff of Warren, Ohio, six grandchildren; Amy (Kevin) Reilly of Mineral Ridge, Ohio; Kim (John) Luckett of Champion, Ohio; Karrie (George) Straniak of Champion, Ohio; Jennifer (Matthew) Majewski of Erie, Pennsylvania; Shawn (Angela) Freer of Westerville, Ohio; Steve (Brystal) Freer of Champion, Ohio; 12 great grandchildren with 9 waiting for him in Heaven.
+Left to cherish his memories are his sons, Ronald (Debra) Freer of Southington, Ohio and Darrell (Sharon) Freer of Champion; brother, Raymond (Marilyn) Freer of Howland, Ohio; sister, Joann Saloff of Warren, Ohio; six grandchildren, Amy (Kevin) Reilly of Mineral Ridge, Ohio, Kim (John) Luckett of Champion, Ohio, Karrie (George) Straniak of Champion, Ohio, Jennifer (Matthew) Majewski of Erie, Pennsylvania, Shawn (Angela) Freer of Westerville, Ohio and Steve (Brystal) Freer of Champion, Ohio; 12 great-grandchildren with nine waiting for him in Heaven.

-He was preceded in death by his parents, wife, Laurabelle, sisters, Florence Phillips, Ruth Skinner, Marian Wilson and brothers, Harold and Clyde Robert Freer.
+He was preceded in death by his parents; wife, Laurabelle; sisters, Florence Phillips, Ruth Skinner and Marian Wilson and brothers, Harold and Clyde Robert Freer.

 Services will be held at 11:00 a.m. on Friday, July 19, 2019 at Carl W. Hall Funeral Home, where Pastor Derek Boivin will officiate.